-Then sing Augustus too,
+In Africa and Greater Asia, sing, In Greece, in Sicily, and Rome, That had those Nations overcome.

-In Greece, in Sicily, and Rome,
+Then fing Augustus too.

 The Gen'ral Master true,

 Who by Vitruvius did refine

-And spread the-Masons Grand Design
+And spread the Masons Grand Design

-[17] Thro, North and West, 'till antient
+Thro

-Britons chose
+Thro, North and West; 'till antient Britons chose

-The Royal Art
+The Royal Act

-Ine Royal Art In ev'ry Part,
+In ev'ry Part,